On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Tables of Values of CCnk and CDmnk

-As one can see from \tabref{Table1}, as $p$ gets larger, the difference between the two densities along the column gets smaller.
-This is because their ratio is equal to $1+g(p) = 1-\frac{1}{p(p^2-1)}$, which converges to $1$ as $p \to \infty$.
+As seen in Table \tabref{Table1}, as $p$ increases, the difference between the two densities along each column gets smaller.
+This is because their ratio is $1+g(p) = 1-\frac{1}{p(p^2-1)}$, which approaches to $1$ as $p \to \infty$.

-Now, let us say $n$ is supported on two distinct odd primes $p$ and $q$.
-Then, there are four different possible values of $n_k$, namely $1, p, q,$ and $pq$. \tabref{Table2} lists the values of $\phi(n)C^{\Cyc}_{n,k}$ for $n$ supported on two small odd primes.
-In the table, one can see that the densities along each column are distinct.
-Observing this fact, one can ask a following question. \begin{Question} For a fixed $n$ supported on $s$ distinct odd primes, are there $2^s$ distinct values of $C^{\Cyc}_{n,k}$ as $k$ varies? \end{Question} Recall that
+Now, suppose $n$ is supported on two distinct odd primes $p$ and $q$.
+In this case, there are four possible values of $n_k$: $1, p, q,$ and $pq$.
+Table \tabref{Table2} lists the values of $\phi(n)C^{\Cyc}_{n,k}$ for $n$ supported on two small odd primes.
+The table shows that the densities along each column are distinct.
+Observing this, one pose the following question. \begin{Question} For a fixed $n$ supported on $s$ distinct odd primes, are there $2^s$ distinct values of $C^{\Cyc}_{n,k}$ as $k$ varies? \end{Question} Recall that